30-Year Development History & Industry Recognition

 That discipline — applied to every product, every partnership, every decision — is why utilities and OEMs across 100+ countries trust Shemar.
 And why we're here now, built for what the American grid needs next.

 Not by capturing it.
 Not by claiming it.
-By building something that genuinely reduces a real problem — for the customer, for the grid, for the people who depend on it.
+By building something that genuinely solves a real problem — for the customer, for the grid, for the people who depend on it.
+That belief has driven every technical decision at Shemar since day one, and it has never changed.

-Rather than doing what is easy, Shemar prefers to do what is beneficial to the industry and humanity.
+We choose what is beneficial to the industry and society over what is merely expedient.
 That's the only kind of company we know how to be.

 Company Founded